STRIDES/NIHCloudLabAzure/docs/auto-shutdown-instance.md

 # Guide to implementing auto-shutdown features in virtual machines in Azure

-## Automatic shutdown Azure Virtual Machine instance
+## Automatic shutdown Azure virtual machine instance

-There are 2 main ways to manage shutdowns for your Azure Virtual Machines.
+There are 2 main ways to manage shutdowns for your Azure virtual machines.

 1. [Auto-Shutdown](#auto-shutdown)
         - This is built into each virtual machine and gives you the ability to set a shutdown time, timezone, and notification options.